 At Old St. Andrew's, we encourage you to continue to pray by singing both before and after you come to the Communion Rail.
 In this way, all of us are helping each other to lift our hearts continuously in the midst of receiving the greatest gift ever given: the life of Jesus Christ.

-We have been blessed by being here.
-Now, at the end of the service, we are reminded that God takes loving delight in blessing us abundantly.
-We leave in peace, forgiven, fed and sent out with a purpose to make Christ known in the world.
+Words: William Cowper (1731-1800), alt.
+Music: Caithness, from The Psalmes of David in Prose and Meeter, 1635; harm.
+The English Hymnal, 1906 of the service, we are reminded that God takes loving delight in blessing us abundantly.
+We leave in We have been blessed by peace, forgiven, fed and sent out with a purpose to make Christ known in the world.